 To execute our growth plan, we must attract and retain highly qualified employees skilled in both software engineering and healthcare industry regulations.
 Competition for these employees is intense, especially with respect to software engineers with high levels of experience in cloud-related services.
+COVID-19 pandemic catalyzed the demand for such professional's savvy in the healthcare industry as well.
 We have, from time to time, experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with the appropriate level of qualifications.
 Many of the companies with which we compete for experienced employees have greater resources than we have and may offer compensation packages that are perceived to be better than ours.
 Additionally, changes in our compensation structure may be negatively received by employees and result in attrition or cause difficulty in the recruiting process.
 If we fail to attract new employees or fail to retain and motivate our current employees, our business and future growth prospects could be adversely affected.